nicholasgcotton/WhisperDO/README.md

 becomes
 <code>python whisperdo.py japanese.wav --language Japanese --task translate</code>

+For offline usage add the path to the model you want to use:

+<Code>python whisperdo.py japanese.wav --language Japanese --model_dir "PATH" --model SIZE --task trasnalate</code>

 Usage can be pulled from whisper via "-h" and will show you the following options:

 > usage: whisper [-h]